All table, sequence and index scripts using their own syntax, which is precisely explained and illustrated by an example in the following sections.

 To ensure, not to create a new index with every build, you have to define a function-based-index in capital letters!

-Index Beispiel (extern)
+Index Example (extern)

+Nothing special.
 With foreign keys you have the opportunity to simplify the syntax by using Extensions (e.g. omit a column specification, if you can define it by name conventions).

-With sequences you can only specify the sequence name.
+Nothing special.
 In addition to this you can use a select, which return the highest value.
 A check on which value the sequence currently is will be performed and the sequence will be incremented if necessary.

 For commenting out content of table scripts, the usual syntax (/* and +/) of Java and PL/SQL can be used.